 Zap Dramatic's games are intended to teach players how to negotiate with people.
 In this regard, it fails spectacularly, with its bizarre and improbable characters and events.
 Winning the game doesn't seem like a matter of one's skill in negotiations, since there's generally only one highly improbable, incredibly specific situation that's considered successful that can usually only come from one or two conversation paths.
 Among others:

 The games often fail in their goal to teach you about negotiation, in the fact that nobody really comes to an agreement on anything, and you're mostly just telling people what they want to hear, or offering decisions that really make no sense.
-Episode 9 even allows you to sit back and let someone else do your work.
+Episode 9 even allows you to sit back and let someone else do your work if and when you fail to complete it on your own a few times.

 "The Track Meet" is a simulation about teaching sports ethics, where the protagonist has fallen below the GPA requirements to stay on the team and the player's goal is to handle it ethically... and the game doesn't give you an option to do so, instead requiring a player to spy on their teammates and engage in a lie of omission just so that they can confess to it later.